Expert Care for Concussion in Southern California

 Concussion symptoms can be subtle and may not be obvious right away.
 It could be hours or days before symptoms appear, such as headache, mild confusion, dizziness, difficulty sleeping, and sensitivity to light and noise.

 Always seek professional medical care for concussion in Southern California.
-Find a Doctor at our convenient locations in Long Beach, Northridge, Downtown LA, Glendale, and in Inland Empire cities San Bernardino, Fontana, and Highland for personal care.
+Find a Doctor at our convenient locations in Camarillo, Glendale, Long Beach, Northridge, Downtown LA, Oxnard, and in Inland Empire cities San Bernardino, Fontana, and Highland for personal care.

 You should get emergency medical care or call 911 for immediate attention if you experience: